ALVAROPING1/CreatorCompiler/CONTRIBUTING.md

 # Contributing to the project

+## Documentation

+Developer documentation (including private elements) can be generated and opened from the doc comments using `cargo doc --open --document-private-items`

 ## Pre-requisites

 Code is formatted with `rustfmt` and linted with `clippy`.
 These should come by